-4.1 Setting health and safety objectives
+3.1 Setting health and safety objectives

-The Chief Executive Officer and the Estates Manager will specifically review progress of health and safety objectives at the termly meeting of the Finance & Audit Committee Meeting (this may be included as part of the CEO's report to the Board).
+The Chief Executive Officer and the Head of Estates will specifically review progress of health and safety objectives at the termly meeting of the Finance & Audit and Risk Committee Meeting (this may be included as part of the CEO's report to the Board).
 Where necessary health and safety improvements will be identified and included within the MAT action plan.

-4.2 Accidents, Assaults and Incidents
+3.2 Accidents, Assaults and Incidents

-All accidents, assaults and near miss incidents will be reported in the accident book or agreed reporting form within 24 hours of occurrence; RIDDOR reportable incidents, as per the HSE's Information Sheet (EDIS01), will be reported to the HSE within the required timescale.
+All accidents, assaults and near miss incidents will be reported using the online reporting form within 24 hours of occurrence; RIDDOR reportable incidents, as per the HSE's Information Sheet (EDISO1), will be reported to the HSE within the required timescale.

 All incidents will be investigated in an attempt identify the root cause: relevant local policies, procedures and risk assessments will be reviewed and revised as required.
 As per legal requirements all dangerous occurrences and near miss incidents that are RIDDOR reportable incidents, will be reported to the HSE within the required timescale.
 All premises related issues will be addressed in a timely manner.
 Any relevant learning from investigations will be communicated to relevant staff, pupils etc.